Blog | Queretaro | San Miguel de Allende | Tours | Wine | Wine Tours

 We do not push the production tour with its 2-3 pre-arranged wine tastings.
 If you have been to a winery, the production area is all the same; tanks, barrels, bottling area, bottles and cases.
 The wines the wineries choose sometimes are not what you would prefer to taste.

-We skip the production tour and focus on the wine, food, views and whatever else is important to you.
+We skip the production tour and focus on the wine and views and whatever else is important to you.
 We have spoken with several winemakers in this area (and elsewhere) so we can tell you all about the winemaking process in the car or over lunch.

 We created Heart of Mexico Wine Tours to show you the best of Central Mexico.
 From beautiful historical centers, wine regions and natural wonders, we want you to experience it all!